| |15th November 2010

 by a rogue Afghan policemen Doug, writing

-in the Guardian, describes his experience of mentoring the
+, describes his experience of mentoring the

 ANP and how the Taliban have infiltrated